When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “So I get sort of dumped here and except for Jay I haven’t got any friends.
 Mostly I’ve been all by myself in a big house and that got real lonely real fast.
 So I guess I did have a bad attitude.
 I’m sorry for that.”

-“So what made you change to the light side?”
-Davis asked.
+“So what made you switch from the dark side?”
+Ryan asked.
 “I saw you in that lineup to get admitted after Friday’s fiasco and you were talking to Brandon all friendly like.”

 Greg grinned and looked at Jay.

 “Probably the best thing is that Jay lives with my family now.
 Long story, and it’s up to him to tell it if he wants.
 Just having someone there so I wouldn’t have to live like a hermit or something, it’s really made a difference.”
 Greg didn’t tell them that Jay moved in just two days ago.
 “I think I’m a lot happier now.
 Not to mention that Jay’s got a car so instead of a thirty-five minute combination of walking and riding a SamTrans bus to get to school, or about the same riding my bike, it’s only fifteen minutes now.”

 “Oh, so I’m just your chauffeur now?”
 Jay joked.